 We are committed to a clean and healthy environment for all.

-Our goal is to minimize our environmental impact in the communities in which we work and live, while providing services for our customers in a safe and responsible manner.
+It is our goal to minimize our environmental impact in the communities in which we work and live, while providing services for our customers in a safe and responsible manner.
 We are pursuing initiatives to make improvements in air quality, emissions, energy usage, water quality, land usage, chemicals management and reducing waste materials.